 Leave the Leaves

 There are actually multiple benefits of “leaving the leaves”.
 Fallen leaves create a natural mulch, less expensive than buying pinestraw, pinebark, or other purchased mulches.
 Like mulches you have to pay for, the leaves suppress weeds, hold in moisture, and gradually break down, adding organic matter and nutrients to the soil.
 The best leaves for a mulch or compost pile are maple, which break down easily.
 Oak and sycamore leaves take a while to break down.
 These type of leaves could be put in a heavy duty trash bag and set out of sight somewhere, and in a year or two they will break down and be great mulch.
 For these benefits alone – freeing up landfill space, reducing methane gas production, serving as natural mulch, soil improvements- it would be well worth it to leave the leaves.
 There is yet another reason to let the leaves fall where they may: wildlife benefits.
-Leaf litter provide essential wildlife habitat to many different animals.
+Leaf litter provide essential habitat for many different animals.
 Turtles, toads, birds, mammals, and many invertebrates use leaf litter for food, shelter, and nesting material.
-Many butterfly and moth species rely on the protection of fallen leaves for overwintering.
+Many butterfly and moth species, such as the Polyphemus moth pictured above, rely on the protection of fallen leaves for overwintering.

 The National Wildlife Federation has tips for making the most of your fallen leaves.

 - If having a perfect lawn is a priority, the leaves can be raked off the lawn and into flower and shrub beds.
-Again, for a finer mulch that will break down more quickly, run over the leaves first with the lawn mower to chop them up.
+In the past it was often recommended to use the mower to chop up fallen leaves, as finer mulch that will break down more quickly.
+However, better understanding of the value of leaves for wildlife encourages us to keep leaves whole.